-My Beef ‘n Dumplings are not exactly like my mom made, but they are close enough that they take me back to the days when she would cook them for me.
+My Beef ‘n Dumplings are not exactly like my mom made, but they are close enough.
+They take me back to the days when she would cook them for me.
 Comfort food at its finest!

 I don’t think my mom ever made dumplings from scratch.
 As long as I can remember, she used Bisquick Baking Mix.
 So, that it was I use too.
 Just add a little chopped fresh parsley and they are amazing.
 And remember, do not over mix!
 Only stir until ingredients are combined.

 The most important part of this meal is to give the stew meat enough time to cook so that it easily breaks apart with your fork.
 You will need to have a good 2 – 3 hours to complete this recipe from start to finish, but, it is so worth it!